Two people killed in early morning crash in Pensacola

 PENSACOLA, Fla.
-(WKRG) — Two young men were killed early Friday morning in a fatal crash on Beverly Parkway in Pensacola.
+(WKRG) — Two young men killed, two more in critical condition in an early Friday morning crash on Beverly Parkway in Pensacola.

 Troopers are still working to learn which man was the driver.